UST-QuAntiL/quantil-docs/docs/developer-guide/qc-atlas/application-architecture.md

 - If an object cannot be deleted, e.g. if it is still referenced somewhere, HTTP 404 is returned, usualy by the services throwing an EntityReferenceViolationException.
 - Exposed Controller methods should have a meaningful name, to prevent collisions in OpenAPI.
     - For example: `getImplementationsOfAlgorithm` instead of `getImplementations` or `getPublicationsOfImplementation` instead of `getPublications`
+- Try/catch in controller methods shall be avoided, instead either generic exception handlers in the `AtlasExceptionHandler` or controller specific exception handles shall be used.

 #### DTO Validation